NotAlexNoyle/Eobard/README.md

 # Eobard

-An Java desktop application for reversing any text quickly and elegantly.
+A Java desktop application for reversing any text quickly and elegantly.
 Built with elementaryOS.

 Changelog: